SamiUddin-tech/Configuration-and-Testing-of-WitMotion-WTGAHRS2-10-Axis-GPS-Navigation-Position-Speed-Tracker-Sensor/README.md

 2. Setup and Configuration with Raspberry Pi 4
 3. Setup and Configuration with NVIDIA Jetson Nano
 4. Setup and Configuration with Arduino UNO R3
+5. Setup and Configuration using Android App

-## Setup and Configuration with Laptop (Windows 10)
+## 1. Setup and Configuration with Laptop (Windows 10)

-## Setup and Configuration with Raspberry Pi 4
+## 2. Setup and Configuration with Raspberry Pi 4

-## Setup and Configuration with NVIDIA Jetson Nano
+## 3. Setup and Configuration with NVIDIA Jetson Nano

-## Setup and Configuration with Arduino UNO R3
+## 4. Setup and Configuration with Arduino UNO R3

+## 5. Setup and Configuration using Android App